cristianmesquida/replicability_sports_science_zcurve/README.md

 Manuscript
 The folder manuscript/ contains the following documents:
 -	preprint: a PDF document containing the preprint of the study.
--	preregistration: a PDF document containing the preregistration.
+-	preregistration_OSF: a PDF document containing the preregistration.

 Materials
 The folder materials/ contains: